Being & Thought

 Design and structure

-I wanted the site to feel active and dynamic and therefore created a custom newsletter system built with Supabase and Resend.
-When a visitor subscribes, their email is stored in a Supabase PostgreSQL database and a confirmation email is sent automatically.
-When a new essay is published, a GitHub Actions workflow detects the new file, retrieves the subscriber list, and sends the newsletter automatically using the Resend API.
+I wanted the site to feel alive, so I built a custom newsletter system with Supabase and Resend.
+Subscribing stores a reader's email and sends a confirmation automatically, and when a new essay is published, a GitHub Actions workflow detects it and sends the newsletter to every subscriber.

 Built with